jobrouter/php-rest-client/docs/api/clientoptions.rst

 Configuration\\ClientOptions
 ============================

-.. php:class:: final class Brotkrueml\JobRouterClient\Configuration\ClientOptions
+.. php:class:: final class JobRouter\AddOn\RestClient\Configuration\ClientOptions

    Immutable value object that represents the client options which is assigned to a :ref:`client configuration <api-clientconfiguration>`.